 For nearly a decade, members of Congress, state and local officials, industry, agriculture, environmental groups, and the public have asked for a rulemaking to provide clarity.

 - Enforcement of the law has been challenging

 - Supported by the latest peer-reviewed science

-This includes a draft scientific assessment by EPA titled Connectivity of Streams and Wetlands to Downstream Waters, which presents a review and synthesis of more than 1,000 pieces of scientific literature.
-The rule will not be finalized until the final version of this scientific assessment is complete.
+This includes a scientific assessment by EPA titled Connectivity of Streams and Wetlands to Downstream Waters: A Review and Synthesis of the Scientific Evidence, which presents a review and synthesis of more than 1,200 pieces of scientific literature.

 - Agencies have consulted with stakeholders